 Mercedes eCitaro, the electric version of a besteller

+Mercedes eCitaro is going to change the balances of the market.
 While VDL, Solaris, Volvo and Irizar began in advance to realize electric buses, other big manufacturers such as Mercedes, MAN and Iveco are going to start electric bus production in 2019-2020.
 In summer 2018 Mercedes showcased the eCitaro, its first battery electric bus, before the world premiere at IAA 2018.
 The serial production will begin by the end of 2018.
-The electric bus is moved by ZF electric portal axle Ave130.
+The electric bus is moved by ZF electric portal axle AxTrax (formerly known as Ave130).
 The electric Citaro features a innovative thermal management.

 The electric bus by MAN.
 In 2020

 The battery size is a real surprise: with 480 kWh for the solobus and 640 kWh for the articulated, MAN Lion’s City electric is an absolutely unique case in a context that sees battery usually ranging from 240 kWh to 350 kWh.
 The company is operating on the assumption that around 66% of scheduled-service buses will be electric by 2030.

-Scania: electric bus toward serial production
+Scania e-bus toward serial production

 Heuliez, the electric bus by CNH Industrial